ECW World Heavyweight Championship

 The ECW World Heavyweight Championship was a professional wrestling world heavyweight championship originally used in Extreme Championship Wrestling (ECW) and later, World Wrestling Entertainment (WWE).
 It was the original world title of the ECW promotion, spun off from the NWA World Heavyweight Championship.
-It was established under ECW in 1994 but was originally introduced in 1992 by the promotion's precursor, Eastern Championship Wrestling.
-The inaugural champion was Jimmy Snuka, however, WWE considers the inaugural champion to be Shane Douglas, with his reign beginning on August 27, 1994.
+It was established under ECW in 1994 but was originally introduced in 1992 by the promotion's precursor, Eastern Championship Wrestling, a territory of the National Wrestling Alliance (NWA).
+The inaugural champion was Jimmy Snuka in 1992; however, WWE considers the inaugural world heavyweight champion to be Shane Douglas, with his reign beginning on August 27, 1994, when Eastern Championship Wrestling split from the NWA to become Extreme Championship Wrestling.

-The title was deactivated in 2001 when ECW went out of business.
-ECW was then purchased by WWE two years later during the summer of 2003.
+The title was deactivated in 2001 when ECW ceased all of its operations.
+The assets of ECW were then purchased by WWE in 2003.
 In 2006, WWE reactivated the championship as the world title of their newly established ECW brand.
 It was the third concurrently active world championship in the promotion, complementing the WWE Championship and World Heavyweight Championship of the other two brands, Raw and SmackDown.
-The ECW Championship briefly appeared as the sole world title of the Raw brand in 2008 as a result of that year's draft.
-When WWE disbanded the ECW brand in 2010, the championship was subsequently retired with Ezekiel Jackson as the final titleholder.
+The ECW Championship then briefly appeared as the sole world title of the Raw brand in 2008 as a result of that year's draft.
+When WWE disbanded the ECW brand in 2010, the championship was subsequently retired following the final episode of ECW with Ezekiel Jackson as the final titleholder, who consequently had the shortest reign at 2 minutes, 25 seconds as he won it during the episode.

 History

 Origin

 The ECW World Heavyweight Championship was introduced originally in 1992 as the NWA-ECW Heavyweight Championship with Jimmy Snuka becoming the inaugural champion on April 25.
-However, its origin is attributed to events that began in the National Wrestling Alliance (NWA), an organization with many members promotions.
+However, its origin is attributed to events that began in the National Wrestling Alliance (NWA), an organization with many member promotions.
 In the early 1990s, Eastern Championship Wrestling (ECW) was a member of the NWA and by 1994, the NWA World Heavyweight Championship, the world title of the NWA, was vacant.
 Consequently, a tournament was organized to crown a new NWA World Heavyweight Champion and on August 27, NWA-ECW Heavyweight Champion Shane Douglas defeated 2 Cold Scorpio in the finals to win the title.
 However, Douglas immediately relinquished the NWA World Heavyweight Championship and instead proclaimed himself the new ECW World Heavyweight Champion.
 ECW subsequently seceded from the NWA and became Extreme Championship Wrestling (ECW).
 The ECW World Heavyweight Championship was thus established, spun off from the NWA title.
-It remained active until April 11, 2001, when ECW closed and World Wrestling Entertainment subsequently purchased its assets.
-The final champion Rhyno went on to win the NWA World Heavyweight Championship in 2005.